 In the long line of great Bears players running backs, Gale Sayers isn't the best, but he's arguably the greatest kick returner of all time -- his career average of 30.56 yards per kickoff return is the highest in NFL history.
 Sayers played only six seasons for the Bears after a pair of knee injuries forced him to retire.

 The NFL's all-time leading rusher played behind arguably the greatest offensive line in NFL history, but Emmitt Smith is still one of the greatest players to ever put on a helmet.
 He was the heart and soul of the Cowboys' 1990 dynasty and cemented his legacy in the 1993 NFL season, in which he held out and missed the first two games, but still led the league in rushing and won the regular-season and Super Bowl MVP awards.

 Anthony Munoz is widely considered the greatest offensive lineman of all time.
-Despite an incredibly injury-plagued collegiate career, he was the third overall pick by the Bengals in the 1980 NFL Draft and missed only three games in his first 12 seasons in Cincinnati.
+Despite an incredibly injury-plagued collegiate career, he was the third overall pick by the Bengals in 1980 and missed only three games in his first 12 seasons in Cincinnati.
 Munoz caught seven passes for 18 yards and four touchdowns on tackle-eligible plays during his career, which is fitting for the greatest player at a position that doesn't get a lot of notoriety.

 Deacon Jones was a 14th-round pick in the 1961 NFL Draft, but played his way into the Hall of Fame as a member of the Fearsome Foursome.
 Jones played in eight Pro Bowls and was named to the NFL's 75th Anniversary Team in 1994.
 Sacks were not kept as an official statistic in the 1960s; otherwise Jones would hold the record for the most sacks in a single season after he unofficially recorded 26 in 1967.

 Like many players of his day, Bronko Nagurski played only briefly in the NFL.
 He won two NFL Championships with the Bears in the 1930s and then a third when he returned to the team in 1943 after a five-year absence from football.
 During that time away from the NFL, Nagurski won multiple world heavyweight titles as a wrestler.

-As the sixth overall pick in the 1956 NFL Draft, Jim Brown was one of the most dominant players to ever put on a helmet.
-He was a brutal runner yet he had a grace that rivaled that of Eric Dickerson (No. 41 on this list).
-At the time of his retirement in 1965, Brown held the NFL records for rushing yards in a season, career rushing yards, career rushing touchdowns, total career touchdowns and career all-purpose yards.
-To this day, he's still the only player to average over 100 yards per game for his career.
+As the sixth overall pick in 1956, Jim Brown was one of the most dominant players ever.
+He was a brutal runner yet he had a grace that rivaled Eric Dickerson (No. 41 on this list).
+When he retired in 1965, Brown held the for rushing yards in a season, career rushing yards, career rushing touchdowns, total career touchdowns and career all-purpose yards.
+He's still the only player to average over 100 yards per game for his career.